-And so you show that when people have those opportunities, it returns them to baseline or something like that?
+And so you said that when people have those opportunities, it returns them to baseline or something like that.

 Jake Teeny: 15:37

 Exactly.
 Exactly.
-So you know, in the lab we had participants actually text their friends either about things that they were excited about our things they were anxious about.
-And we showed for those that were allowed to actually text their friends, when they were able to text their friends about exciting events, it made them more excited and increase their energetic arousal.
-However, if they weren’t able to text their friends, we see a sharp decline in energetic arousal.
+So you know, in the lab we had participants actually text their friends either about things that were making that you know, that they were excited about our things they were anxious about.
+And we showed for those that were allowed to actually text their friends, Um, when they were able to text their friends about exciting events that made them more excited and increase their energetic arousal.
+However, if they weren’t able to text their friends, we see a sharp decline, energetic arousal.
 So people use word of mouth as a way to kind of feel good, you know, to keep that buzz going.
 And then on the flip side, when they have bad information, even if you’re not allowed to share it with people, it’s still that kind of tenseness decreases a little bit over time.
 But if you’re actually allowed to engage in word of mouth, you can really drop that tense arousal a lot faster.
-So people are using word of mouth as this arousal management strategy.
+So people are using word of mouth.
+Is this arousal management strategy?

 Andy Luttrell: 16:31

-And in those studies you were using…was it products?
-Or what was it that were people sharing?
+And in those studies you were using was it products?
+Or was it what were people sharing with difference

 Jake Teeny: 16:36